Army Physical Fitness Test: How to Get Your Best Score

 If you can't complete the two-mile run due to medical reasons, Army regulations allow alternate aerobic events.
 There aren't any substitutes for the sit-ups and push-ups.

 Here are some tips to improve your scores in the push-ups, sit-ups, and two-mile timed run events:

-- Situps.
-Pace yourself.
+- Situps: Pace yourself.
 Many people fail sit-ups because they start out too fast and fail to match their performance in the first 30 seconds in the rest of the event.
 Set a goal pace of (approximately) 20 sit-ups in 30 seconds.
-This can be done with practice three to four days a week in timed 30-second and one-minute sets.
+It can be done with practice three to four days a week in timed 30-second and one-minute sets.

 Pacing and the Army PFT

-For pushups and situps, you can actually increase your scores significantly in two weeks.
-There is a system called the Pushup Push and the Situp Push where you do pushups and situps every day for 10 days straight.
-Then you rest from doing any pushup or abdominal exercise for 3 days and you re-test yourself on day 14.
+For pushups and situps, you can increase your scores significantly in two weeks.
+There is a system called the Pushup Push and the Situp Push where you do pushups and situps every day for ten days straight.
+Then you rest from doing any pushup or abdominal exercise for three days and you re-test yourself on day 14.

 But don't plan to start this, or any other exercise routine, at the last minute; you're more likely to be successful if you pace yourself over time.

 The transition from the upper body calisthenics part of the Army PFT test makes running the two-mile timed run more difficult.
 Use the "rest time" in between events to stretch your upper body prior to running to get your best performance on the fitness test.